Frequently Asked Questions

 What is F1 & F1b which should I get?

 This question is very common in the doodle world, it is very confusing to understand at first.
 Basically, it explains the generation of the puppy, the percentages of each breed.
 With each generation the puppies will express different structrues based on the percentages of each breed.

 Newfoundland x Poodle

 50% Newfoundland, 50% Poodle

 Newfypoo x Poodle

 Newfoundland x Newfypoo

 75% Newfoundland x 25% Poodle

 When looking for a breeder-find one that has the larger dog as the female NOT the other way around if the difference is size is over 20 lbs.
 Basically-the dad is always the Poodle.
 I do not like to see the Poodle as a mom and the Newfoundland as the dad.

 Please be aware the reverse F1b and the F2 generations are what I consider 'dangerous generations'.
 This is simply because with the reverse F1b, the puppies have the chance to look like a poorly bred Newfoundland and shed like a Newfoundland.
-You won't see any Poodle in them, they won't have the furnishings.
+You won't see any Poodle in them, they won't have furnishings (hair on the muzzle).
 The same goes for the F2 generation.
 Except this generation the puppies could also look like a pure Poodle, very curly coats.